rasibn/portfolio/src/pages/about.md

 title: "About"
 ---

 Hi, I am Rasib, a software engineer from Pakistan.
 I like learning shiny new things and talking about them.
+You can check out my resume [here](https://old.rasib.me/resume.pdf)
 Since you are somehow here, here are some facts about me:

 - I code in neovim (btw) with a basic i3, arch setup